 At present, bookkeeping rates will vary depending on a variety of factors, including the volume and kind of work to be done and the qualifications, skill and experience of the bookkeeper.
 A simple bookkeeping task such as data entry for instance would cost much less than a service that is inclusive of BAS preparation and lodgement.

-Bookkeepers may be hired on an hourly basis, a fixed monthly price or a project basis.
-Southern Australia, including Adelaide, has some of the highest bookkeeping rates in the country which is typical of a states capital city.
+Bookkeepers may be hired on an hourly basis, at a fixed monthly price or on a project basis.
+Southern Australia, including Adelaide, has some of the highest bookkeeping rates in the country which is typical of a state’s capital city.
 The average range of rates in Australia is $30 – $80 per hour.

-A large portion of what is considered bookkeeping services now fall under the guidelines of what the Tax practitioners Board in Australia consider BAS Services.
-This legislation established in 2009 was formed to protect small businesses from rogue operators who were self proclaimed bookkeepers but did not have the qualifications or experience to adequately perform the services for which they were charging.
+A large portion of what is considered bookkeeping services now fall under the guidelines of what the Tax practitioners Board in Australia considers BAS Services.
+This legislation established in 2009 was formed to protect small businesses from rogue operators who were self-proclaimed bookkeepers but did not have the qualifications or experience to adequately perform the services for which they were charging.

 Make sure that if you engage an Adelaide bookkeeper who is not an employee, that they are listed on the TPB register as a Registered BAS Agent.
 This will provide a layer of confidence that you are dealing with a professional who has been vetted and capable of providing the services your business is being charged for.

 As is the same with most products or services you get what you pay for.
 A good bookkeeper is an important part of any successful business so take the time to choose a bookkeeper you are comfortable with that has the skill, knowledge, industry experience and software prowess to get the job done right the first time.
 It is not always about the Adelaide bookkeeping rate you pay as the right bookkeeper will save you stress and can save your business thousands in the long run.